diffpy/diffpy.github.io/products/xinterpdf.rst

 xINTERPDF is a Python GUI program for analyzing X-ray pair distribution function (PDF) data of organic compounds collected at synchrotron and/or laboratory X-ray sources.
-It uses DiffPy.CMI as a backend for simulation of PDFs.
+It uses |diffpycmi| as a backend for simulation of PDFs.

 Currently it supports: